-Validate, build & grow successful products with design sprints.
+Validate, build & grow successful stores with design sprints.

-Product Design Sprints is a technique to quickly design, prototype, and test the viability of an idea, product, or feature.
+Product Design Sprints is a technique to quickly design, prototype, and test the viability of an store, idea, or site.
 The design sprint consists of 5 phases (typically days), starting with design thinking and ending with a user-tested prototype.

 Sprints are useful when kicking off a new business, product, or feature, as well as solving problems with an existing product.
 It’s no longer enough to have a “good quality product”, you need to have the right product.
 Design Sprints are the fastest way to find out if a product is worth developing, if a feature is worth the effort, or if your value proposition is really valid.
 Don’t invest months of time, invest a week.